 Resigning at home can feel like stepping off a solid pavement onto a moving walkway.
 Exciting, but only if you know where it’s going.

-Before we hand in notice and book flights, we need clarity on the job offer in black and white, not just in a friendly WhatsApp message.
-A UAE job offer checklist helps us avoid the most common relocation mistakes: salary surprises, visa delays, and benefits that don’t match what we were told.
+Before you hand in your notice and book flights, you need clarity on the job offer in black and white, not just in a friendly WhatsApp message.
+A UAE job offer checklist helps you avoid the most common relocation mistakes: salary surprises, visa delays, and benefits that don’t match what you were told.

 The goal isn’t to be sceptical.
-It’s to be prepared, so our move to Dubai, Abu Dhabi, Sharjah, or another Emirate starts smoothly.
+It’s to be prepared, so your move to Dubai, Abu Dhabi, Sharjah, or another Emirate starts smoothly.

-First, we should confirm who is employing us, and under what labour framework.
+First, you should confirm who is employing you, and under what labour framework.
 In the UAE, “mainland” roles typically follow Ministry of Human Resources and Emiratisation (MOHRE) processes, while many free zones have their own authorities and employment rules (for example, DIFC has its own employment law).

-We should also confirm the job title and duties match what we’ll do day to day.
+You should also confirm the job title and duties match what you’ll do day to day.
 In the UAE, job titles on official paperwork can affect visa eligibility and, in some cases, professional licensing.
-If we’re joining a regulated sector (healthcare, education, legal, financial services), check whether we need attestations, equivalency, or specific approvals before we can start work.
+If you’re joining a regulated sector (healthcare, education, legal, financial services), check whether you need attestations, equivalency, or specific approvals before you can start work.

 For a government-backed overview of how employment works in Dubai, including key steps and expectations, refer to Dubai’s employment guide for foreigners.